 A rural care program can only operate where there is physical capacity in the preschool to accommodate the program.
 The priority for use of the preschool service is the delivery of the preschool program.
-The maximum size of a rural care program is a 3-worker program.
+The maximum size of a rural care program is a 3-educator program.

-Department rural care programs are to provide 10 hours of care per day and operate for 50 weeks of the year.
+Department rural care programs provide 10 hours of care per day (8.00am to 6.00pm) and operate for 50 weeks of the year.

-The program's operational hours and 10 closure days in the December - January vacation period will be determined by the site leader in consultation with the preschool management committee or school governing council, to best support the needs of the community.
+The program's 10 closure days in the December - January vacation period will be determined by the site leader in consultation with the preschool management committee or school governing council, to best support the needs of the community.

-Site leaders may apply to the education director for additional closure days during the December - January vacation period, noting that the program must operate for a minimum of 48 weeks per year to comply with Australian Government requirements.
-The Manager, Preschool Policy and Programs must be notified of the request and outcome.
-Site leaders must also notify the rural care administration officer of the program closure, to ensure that families are not charged for the closure day, and that it is reported to the Australian Government in accordance with funding requirements.
+Site leaders may apply to the Education Director for additional closure days during the December - January vacation period, noting that the program must operate for a minimum of 48 weeks per calendar year to comply with Australian Government requirements.